 The clubhouse also has horseshoes, a fire pit, and a playground outside.
 There's also a business center and a small gym.

 Laundry: There's a coin laundry attached to the clubhouse.

 Mini Golf: This was our family's favorite.
 There's an 18 hole mini golf course in a lovely pecan grove.
 You can check out clubs and balls at the clubhouse.
 The course was fairly well-maintained and just challenging enough to be fun.

-Pool and Spa: There’s an onsite pool and spa.
+Pool and Spa: There's an onsite pool and spa.
 The spa is in a little hut, which we thought was a nice touch.
 You can enjoy the spa in all kinds of weather and at night.
-The pool was on the smaller side but it was well-maintained and there’s some shaded seating.
+The pool was on the smaller side but it was well-maintained and there's some shaded seating.
 The big negative for me was that the pool was unheated in March.
-It’s warm enough to swim but the pool was super cold, although the kids probably don't care.
+It's warm enough to swim but the pool was super cold, although the kids probably don't care.

-Sports: There’s a pickle ball court (kind of a cross between tennis and ping pong), a basketball court, a volleyball net and a soccer goal.
+Sports: There's a pickle ball court (kind of a cross between tennis and ping pong), a basketball court, a volleyball net and a soccer goal.
 Everything has plenty of open space and shade for parents.
 There are also a couple of picnic tables in this area.
 If you want to check out sports equipment, check with the clubhouse.
 We brought our own and I recommend you do that, too, since equipment checkout might be limited due to the pandemic.